snjugunanjenga/lovtiti-agro-Hedera-ecommerce/FINAL_TEST_RESULTS.md

     ✓ should handle vehicle registration requirement
     ✓ should start buyer registration
     ✓ should handle business type and volume
-    ✓ should start veterinarian registration
+    ✓ should start AGROEXPERT registration
     ✓ should handle professional license requirement
     ✓ should prompt for order ID
     ✓ should handle invalid selections